FastReports/FastReport-Cloud-JS/docs/TasksApi.md

 let apiInstance = new FastreportCloudSdk.TasksApi();
 let id = "id_example"; // String | task id
 let opts = {
-  'updateTaskPermissionsVM': new FastreportCloudSdk.UpdateTaskPermissionsVM() // UpdateTaskPermissionsVM | new permissions
+  'updateTaskPermissionsVM': new FastreportCloudSdk.UpdateTaskPermissionsVM() // UpdateTaskPermissionsVM | new permissions.
+You have to specify VM type by placing parameter \"$t\": \"Vm name\",              this parameters always must be on first place
 };
 apiInstance.tasksUpdatePermissions(id, opts).then(() => {
   console.log('API called successfully.');